Vextrove/vextrove_terrain_datapack/README.md

 A 256 block tall lush cave world.
 Ranges from -192 to 64

 ## To-do List
- - Optimize order in which ores generate
+ - Snow underground in icy biomes except for oceans
  - Optimize stone types
  - Get Soulsand Valley to generate Skeleton skulls on the floor again
  - Get Chorus Trees to generate underneath overhangs again